gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 Since node $R0$ is deterministic and the health node $H$ is defined in this way, in our model the patient has a 12% chance of experiencing a CHD event and 88% chance of remaining healthy.

 In Decision Programming the probability matrix of node $H$ has dimensions (101, 2) because its information set consisting of node $R0$ has 101 states and node $H$ has 2 states.
-We first set the column related to the state $CHD$ with values from `data.risk_levels` which are $0.00, 0.01, ..., 0.99, 1.00$ and the other column as it s complement event.
+We first set the column related to the state $CHD$ with values from `data.risk_levels` which are $0.00, 0.01, ..., 0.99, 1.00$ and the other column as its complement event.
 ```julia
 X_H = ProbabilityMatrix(diagram, "H")
 set_probability!(X_H, [:, "CHD"], data.risk_levels)